Submitty/submitty.github.io/_docs/student/submission.md

 Then wait patiently for your assignment to be graded.
 The page will automatically refresh when grading is complete.
-If the assignment is computationally intensive or if the server is busy grading your classmates work, you may need to wait longer.
+If the assignment is computationally intensive or if the server is busy grading your classmate's work, you may need to wait longer.

 ![](/images/Submission_Result_Buggy.png)